-Privacy Risk: There is a risk that a Veteran does not know how to obtain access to their records or how to request corrections to their records and that the health record could contain inaccurate information and subsequently effect the care the Veterans receive.
+Privacy Risk: N/A There is a risk that a Veteran does not know how to obtain access to their records or how to request corrections to their records and that the health record could contain inaccurate information and subsequently effect the care the Veterans receive

-Mitigation: As discussed in question 7.3, the Notice of Privacy Practice (NOPP), which every patient receives when they enroll, discusses the process for requesting an amendment to one's records.
+Mitigation: Because the system does not store information there is no data to access.
+As discussed in question 7.3, the Notice of Privacy Practice (NOPP), which every patient receives when they enroll, discusses the process for requesting an amendment to ones records.
 The VHA staffs Release of Information (ROI) offices at facilities to assist Veterans with obtaining access to their health I records and other records containing personal information.
 The Veterans' Health Administration (VHA) established My HealtheVet program to provide Veterans remote access to their health records.
-The Veteran must enroll to obtain access to all the available features.
+The Veteran must enroll to obtain access to all the available Version Date:

-In addition, VHA Privacy and Release of Information Directive 1605.01 establishes procedures for Veterans to have their records amended where appropriate.
+January 2, 2019 Page 19 of 19 features.
+In addition, Privacy and Release of Information Directive 1605.01 establishes procedures for Veterans to have their records amended where appropriate.